romaintrovallet/tutorials/NCS_UART_DFU.md

 This tutorial will show:

-- How to perform a DFU over Bluetooth
+- How to perform a DFU over UART
-- How to use nRF Connect Application
+- How to use MCUmgr
-- Using the BLE Peripheral LBS sample
+- Using the Blinky sample

 Things omitted for the sake of simplicity: